angelmartinez4147/azure-network-protocols/README.md

 lastly, I decided to observe RDP traffic to finish off my lab.
 By typing tcp.port == 3389 into the filter for rdp traffic I will start to see Wireshark be flooded with non-stop traffic.
 The reasoning behind this is that the RDP protocol is showing a constant live stream from the Windows VM computer to my computer as a result traffic is always being used and transmitted.
 </p>
 <br />

+<h2>Lessons Learned </h2>
+With this lab, I learned how to filter and observe the different ports and protocols that are used in a network between devices.
+This lab is a very useful guide on how to use the tools like the different ports and protocols in Wireshark and PowerShell to gather information.
+Repeating this lab will give me the basic tools and knowledge that I can carry throughout my IT career.